 Figure 35-38—Enabling EPCS priority access

-As illustrated in Figure 35-38 (Enabling EPCS priority access), an MLD supporting EPCS priority access capability invokes EPCS priority access on demand when instructed to do so by a higher layer function.
-After successful invocation of EPCS priority access both the originator and the responder apply the priority access treatment to EPCS traffic.
-The AP MLD and non-AP MLD may send a request on any enabled link between them and, if authorized, EPCS priority access treatment will be applied between the MLDs.
+As illustrated in Figure 35-38 (Enabling EPCS priority access), an MLD supporting EPCS priority access capability invokes EPCS priority access (#10326, #12695) for the service type specified by the SME on demand when instructed to do so by a higher layer function.
+After successful invocation of EPCS priority access, both the originator and the responder apply the priority access treatment to EPCS traffic.
+The AP MLD and non-AP MLD may send a request on any enabled link between them and, if authorized, EPCS priority access treatment will be applied between the MLDs (#12696) using the TID-To-Link mapping applied for that service type (if present) and the EPCS EDCA Parameter set (if included).

 Procedures at the originating non-AP MLD